 The Private School Review will help you learn more about 300,000 private schools in the United States.
 Preschools are included.

-Also the National Association of Independent Schools features openings.
+The National Association of Independent Schools also features openings.

 - Mosaica operates online schools in most states and several countries internationally.

-Alternative Schools are often run by school districts for at-risk students or for those who have already had extreme trouble with traditional school.
-As with charters, these schools operate in a variety of ways—by the school district, the state, a not-for-profit group, or a charter school company.
+Alternative schools are often run by school districts for at-risk students or those who have already had extreme trouble with traditional school.
+As with charters, these schools are operated in a variety of ways—the school district, the state, a not-for-profit group, or a charter school company.
 Alternative schools are non-tuition public schools.
 Some even accept adults.
 To read more about the various types, visit National Dropout Prevention Center/Network.
-Before you accept a job in an alternative school, be sure you understand how it works and you are comfortable with the teaching situation and will have a mentor.
+Before you accept a job in an alternative school, be sure you understand how it works and that you are comfortable with the teaching situation and will have a mentor.